gardehal/3d-printing/README.md

     - Support should come of very easily, but removing them can damage fragile parts.
 Using tools such as knives may also cause damage to the print.
     - Some advanced prints don't need support, while seemingly simple prints needs lots.
 Spotting what needs support comes with experience, or tools like PrusaSlicer can detect areas at risk (see demonstration of PrusaSlicers paint on support tool).
     - In the end, it's better to add 30 minutes of support making to an 8 hour print than it is for the print to fail 7 hours in and having to start over.
+    - Note that infill can stick really well to the print and be very difficult to remove, or that you may damage the print in the process of removing supports.
 - Printing direction.
 The orientation fo your model in the slicer will determine the printing direction.
   - General rule of thumb is that a print will be the weakest where layers interact with indents or cutouts.
   - Consider printing the letter L, orientated as written.
 A printer that prints from the bottom up will create an L with a string horizontal like but weak vertical line, even if they are identical in the design.
 This is because the layers will run parallel the horizontal line.
 Attempting to snap the horizontal line will be like attempting to snap a bundle of sticks.
 The vertical line is also layered the same way, and breaking it is like snapping a coin roll in half.